The Optimal Paper Moebius Band: Introduction

-Why bother with smooth maps?
-Well, if you just look at ways of folding paper up to make a Moebius band you can get weird examples which render the main question meaningless.
-For instance, you could fold any rectangle (e.g. a square) like an accordion into a thin strip, twist, then tape.
-The smooth formalism efficiently rules out the Moebius-accordion and other kinds of origami monsters.
-They are not limits of smooth paper Moebius bands.
-In contrast, the triangular Moebius band is the limit of smooth (embedded) paper Moebius bands.
-See [{\bf Sa\/}], [{\bf HW\/}], and [{\bf FT\/}].
-Basically you just use a slightly longer piece of paper and round out the sharp folds.

-I imagine that the minimum aspect ratio question has been around for as long as people have been making paper Moebius bands, but in any case W. Wunderlich discusses this in the introduction of his 1962 paper [{\bf W\/}].
+W. Wunderlich discusses the minimum aspect ratio question, without an explicit guess, in the introduction of his 1962 paper [{\bf W\/}].
 In their 1977 paper [{\bf HW\/}], Ben Halpern and Charles Weaver study the minimum aspect ratio question in detail.
 They prove two things. \begin{itemize} \item For smooth immersed paper Moebius bands one has $\lambda>\pi/2$.
 Moreover, for any $\epsilon>0$ one can find an immersed example with $\lambda=\pi/2+ \epsilon$. \item There exists some $\epsilon_0>0$ such that $\lambda>\pi/2+\epsilon_0$ for a smooth embedded paper Moebius band.
 This $\epsilon_0$ is not an explicit constant. \end{itemize} On the last line of [{\bf HW\/}], Halpern and Weaver conjecture that $\lambda>\sqrt 3$ for a smooth embedded paper Moebius band.
-In this paper I will resolve the Halpern-Weaver conjecture.